mochoabuilds/-cognition-/README.md

 ## 1.1 INTRODUCTION

 * Hyperlocal by nature, corner stores are inherently loyal to their surrounding community.
 Many have been known to benefit from handshake deals that let neighbors grab goods on credit.
 This socio-economic infrastructure can't be underestimated.
 Our corner stores are part pantry, part place to hug the block.
 They are key to safety and prosperity in your young midwestern cities.
-Corner stores prescence can't be underestimated.
+The prescence of corner stores can't be underestimated.

 * To transform the corner store toolkit, and not just its IT department, we take mature open-source software and embed it in services everyone can trust.
 A culture of human-centered design, test-driven development and edge-cloud operations drive our highly automated and easy-to-use applications.

 ## 1.2 WHY FOCUS ON CORNER STORES?

 * To win in the neighborhood corner store today, you gotta have loyal regulars.
 Our technology focuses on making their checkout more simple, certain and hospitable.
-My goal is take the idea of waiting in line entirely out of the equation...
-Walk in > tap a tile with your phone > shop > walk out
+My goal is take the idea of waiting in line entirely out of the equation.
+* Walk in > Tap a tile > Shop > Walk out

 * What unique about our technology is that it accesses machine learning programs both remotely and locally rather than installing them on big old actual computers.
 Instead it's done on hand sized computing devices with their own camera - so applications are highly automated, readily avaliable and easy-to-use.
 Apps include:
 	* Autonomous Checkout >> System watches guests browse shelves, keeps a running tab of items taken from shelves and prompts guests with SMS payment upon exit